Curved Beam Strength Test Fixture (ASTM D6415)

 This test method can be used to determine the interlaminar tensile strength of a unidirectional composite.
 ASTM D6415 (Reference 1) states that it is for use in determining the curved beam strength of a continuous fiber-reinforced composite material.

-The curved beam specimen consists of two straight legs connected by a 90 degree bend with a 1/4” inner radius, as shown in Fig. 1.
-The standard specimen is 1” wide and can range from 0.1” to 0.5” thick depending on the material and laminate being tested.
+The curved beam specimen consists of two straight legs connected by a 90 degree bend with a 1/4 in. inner radius, as shown in Fig. 1.
+The standard specimen is 1 in. wide and can range from 0.1 in. to 0.5 in. thick depending on the material and laminate being tested.
 An out-of-plane (through-the-thickness) tensile stress is produced in the curved region of the specimen when a bending moment is developed in the specimen as the compressive load is applied.

 Fig. 2: Standard test fixture with specimen installed.